mgmax/inkscape-roland-cutstudio/README.txt

 - Extensions - Roland CutStudio - Open in CutStudio

-Windows installing:
+Installing:

 checkout git repo or download the ZIP from https://github.com/mgmax/inkscape-roland-cutstudio/archive/master.zip

+Copy all roland_* files to the inkscape extensions folder:
+- Per-user installation: The path is shown in Inkscape: Edit - Preferences - System - User extensions.
-Copy all roland_* files to the inkscape extension folder, C:\Program Files\Inkscape\share\extensions\   (or C:\Program Files (x86)\... on some systems)
+- System-wide installation on Windows (not for "Inkscape Portable"): Use the existing "extensions" folder in Inkscape's installation, usually C:\Program Files\Inkscape\share\inkscape\extensions\ or ...\share\extensions\   (or C:\Program Files (x86)\... on some systems).

+Then restart Inkscape.

-Install Roland CutStudio to the default path: "C:\Program Files\CutStudio" or "C:\Program Files (x86)\CutStudio"
+On Windows, install Roland CutStudio to the default path: "C:\Program Files\CutStudio" or "C:\Program Files (x86)\CutStudio"

-Mac / Linux+wine:
-Does not work yet, the paths need to be adjusted
+On Mac / Linux, the file is saved as .eps and you have to open CutStudio yourself or copy this file to another PC with CutStudio installed.
+(CutStudio does not work on Linux, maybe it does with Wine).

 KNOWN BUGS:
 CutStudio must be installed in default path - TODO read registry entry "HKLM\Software\Roland DG Corporation\CutStudio\Folder\Path"